ropensci/roweb3/content/blog/2026-04-13-reviser/index.md

 - Others reflect noise that could, in principle, have been reduced earlier.
 - Still others come from methodological changes or benchmark updates.

-That distinction matters if you are evaluating early data releases, building nowcasts, or asking whether first releases are already efficient summaries of the available information.
+These distinctions matter if you are evaluating early data releases, building nowcasts, or asking whether first releases are already efficient summaries of the available information.

 The `reviser` vignettes organize this workflow into three layers: